 on what we are doing to a certain extent.
 The "likelihood to deprave and corrupt" is a very severe moral test.
 The moral guardianship is not invoked in those terms very often though, we deal in classification rather than

-this applies to pretty straightforwardly where you have a film director in Lucio Fulci who, instead of making his usual splatterfest makes a film in which a whole series of women who dress sexily get slaughtered by a psychopath, there seems to
+applies to pretty straightforwardly where you have a film director in Lucio Fulci who, instead of making his usual splatterfest makes a film in which a whole series of women who dress sexily get slaughtered by a psychopath, there seems to be an

-be an offer of very conscious, vicarious "revenge against women" going on with this film, almost a venting, by a man of their (genders) anger against women in a way most stalk n slash and horror films donít, or take a film like DEATH WISH II
+offer of very conscious, vicarious "revenge against women" going on with this film, almost a venting, by a man of their (genders) anger against women in a way most stalk n slash and horror films donít, or take a film like DEATH WISH

 guardians is wrong, itís a question of balance.
 But obviously these are the exceptions rather than the rule, these donít happen every day. [my own thoughts are perhaps not surprisingly a shade different, THE NEW YORK RIPPER is